 My intended start date in the contract was May 28th.
 More than three months away from when I accepted the job!
 I thought it was a bit extreme, that it would never take me three months to get everything together… But alas, I was wrong.
 It took about a month for my employer to get the Certificate of Sponsorship, then roughly a month after I sent the visa application in before I got word that I was approved.
 So all in all, I was finally ready to go and booked my flight to the UK for May 2, 2017, almost a year after I first started my application for HCPC.

 Important things to know about the UK Visa applications… once you send and pay for that application, you’re most likely not going to get that money back.
 Like I said, I applied and paid for a 5 year visa.
 However, my Certificate of Sponsorship was only for 3 years – a detail I overlooked when applying.
-So, I’m here on a 3 year visa, as that’s as long as I’m sponsored for right now.
+So, I came here on a 3 year visa, as that’s as long as I was sponsored for by my employer.
 And I won’t be getting refunded for overpaying, as it was my own mistake.
 So, if you’re applying for a visa… make sure you’re super thorough.

 There’s only a few visa offices in Canada, including Halifax, St. John’s, Ottawa, Toronto, Edmonton, and Vancouver.
 Halifax only does appointments on one day of the month, around the middle of the month.
 I got my Certificate of Sponsorship the day before Halifax’s monthly appointment day, and it was too late to book an appointment for the next day.
 Rather than waiting another month to send it, I flew to Toronto and submitted it from there.
 Yeah, I was a bit impatient, I know.
 But it made for a fun little trip to Toronto on my own!

-I went through this whole process about a year ago now, so I’m sure I’ve left some important things out, but I’m happy to try to answer any questions for anyone wondering 🙂
+I went through this whole process a couple of years ago now, so I’m sure I’ve left some important things out, but I’m happy to try to answer any questions for anyone wondering 🙂